 Read my complete Darktable review about everything you should know about this free open source raw editor.
-Can it replace Lightroom and help you make photo editing professional and free?
+Can it replace Adobe LR and help you make photo editing professional and free?

 Platforms: Windows, Mac, Linux, Debian, Fedora, RHEL, Solaris, FreeBSD